FK Budućnost Podgorica: The 1945–1975 period

-Period 1975–1992
+The 1975-1992 period

-The period known as a golden era of football in Podgorica is 1975–1985.
-Budućnost were a permanent top-tier member, finishing two seasons as six-placed team.
+The 1975–1985 period was known as the golden age of football in Podgorica.
+Budućnost was a permanent top-tier member, finishing two seasons as six-placed team.

-A big comeback of FK Budućnost to Yugoslav First League occurred in season 1975–76.
-Budućnost avoided a relegation and during the season few attendance records were made.
-The third week game between Budućnost and Hajduk Split (1–2) was attended by 20,000 spectators, which is the highest number in the history of Budućnost home games, but the Podgorica City Stadium, too.
-Otherwise, 1975–76 First League games in Podgorica averaged 12,765 supporters, which is another all-time record.
+A big comeback of FK Budućnost to the Yugoslav First League occurred in the 1975–76 season.
+Budućnost avoided a relegation and during the season a few attendance records were made.
+The third game-week between Budućnost and Hajduk Split (1–2) was attended by 20,000 spectators, which is the highest number in the history of Budućnost home games, it is also the highest attendance for a game played in the Podgorica City Stadium too.
+On average 1975–76 First League games in Podgorica averaged 12,765 supporters, which is also an all-time record.

-In season 1976–77, FK Budućnost had another performance in the Yugoslav Cup final game.
-Their rival was Hajduk Split and the team from Podgorica again lost the trophy.
+In the 1976–77 season, FK Budućnost had another notable performance in the Yugoslav Cup final.
+Their rival was Hajduk Split and the team from Podgorica lost the final.
 This time, they were defeated in extra-time (0–2).
-In the final, Budućnost started out with the following team: Vujačić, Janković, Folić, J. Miročević, Vukčević, Milošević, Kovačević, Bošković, Radonjić, A. Miročević, Ljumović (coach: Marko Valok).
-In previous rounds, Budućnost eliminated Pobeda Prilep (3–1), Rudar Kakanj (1–0), Sarajevo (3–2) and Radnički Niš away in semifinals (1–1; Budućnost won the penalties).
-Two appearances in the Yugoslav Cup finals (1965, 1977) are considered as the greatest achievements of FK Budućnost in the era of SFR Yugoslavia.
+In the final, Budućnost lined-up with the following team: Vujačić, Janković, Folić, J. Miročević, Vukčević, Milošević, Kovačević, Bošković, Radonjić, A. Miročević, Ljumović (coach: Marko Valok).
+In previous rounds, Budućnost eliminated Pobeda Prilep (3–1), Rudar Kakanj (1–0), Sarajevo (3–2) and Radnički Niš in the semifinals (1–1; Budućnost won the penalties).
+The two appearances in the Yugoslav Cup finals (1965, 1977) are considered as the greatest achievements of FK Budućnost in the era of SFR Yugoslavia.

-At the same time, in spring 1977, Budućnost debuted in the Balkans Cup, finishing second in the group with Panathinaikos (1–2, 2–2) and Vllaznia (2–0, 1–1).
+At the same time, in spring 1977, Budućnost debuted in the Balkans Cup, finishing second in their group with Panathinaikos (1–2, 2–2) and Vllaznia (2–0, 1–1).

-Seasons 1978–79 and 1980–81 were remembered as best performances of FK Budućnost in Yugoslav Second League.
+During the seasons 1978–79 and 1980–81 Budućnost were remembered with them having the best performance in the Yugoslav First League.
 Both times, the team from Podgorica finished in sixth place.
 In season 1978–79, no one from the big four of Yugoslav football (Hajduk, FK Crvena Zvezda, GNK Dinamo and FK Partizan) won a game in Podgorica.

-With sixth place in 1981, FK Budućnost qualified for Intertoto Cup.
-They had a successful campaign in international competition, finishing among nine group winners.
+With sixth place in 1981, FK Budućnost qualified for the Intertoto Cup.
+They had a successful campaign in the Intertoto Cup, finishing among nine group winners.
 In Group 4, Budućnost played against Odense (4–2, 1–1), Östers (3–1, 0–0) and Wacker Innsbruck (1–2, 3–1).

-In the midst of the First League season 1981–82, all-time top-striker of FK Budućnost Mojaš Radonjić was transferred to AEK Athens.
-Radonjić played for Budućnost from 1972, with overall 84 scored goals, and among them 52 in the Yugoslav First League.
+In the middle of the Yugoslav First League 1981–82 season, all-time top-striker of FK Budućnost Mojaš Radonjić was transferred to AEK Athens.
+Radonjić has played for Budućnost ever since 1972, with overall 84 scored goals, and among them 52 in the Yugoslav First League.